Luís Andrade

-Luís Filipe Andrade de Oliveira (born 30 September 1973), known as Andrade, is a Portuguese former professional footballer, currently manager of Saudi Arabian club Al Qadsiah (women).
+Luís Filipe Andrade de Oliveira (born 30 September 1973), known as Andrade, is a Portuguese former professional footballer.
+He is currently manager of Saudi Women's Premier League club Al Hilal.

 A gritty player with few skills, he operated mainly as a defensive midfielder but could also play as a full-back.

 Playing career

 Andrade was born in Lisbon.
 After playing his youth football at Sporting CP, he went on to represent G.D.
 Estoril Praia, C.F.
 Estrela da Amadora, C.F.
 Os Belenenses, S.L.
 Benfica (five years, with one season loaned to S.C.
 Braga), Académica de Coimbra, C.D.
 Pinhalnovense, C.D.
 Olivais e Moscavide and Odivelas FC.

-Andrade also had abroad spells with CD Tenerife (Spanish Segunda División) and AEP Paphos FC (Cypriot First Division, a few months), and finished his 21-year senior career in the regional championships in 2013, with GS Loures and Odivelas again.
-He amassed Primeira Liga totals of 193 games and one goal over 12 seasons, and was a member of the Portugal national side that competed at the 1996 Olympic Games, helping them to reach the fourth place.
+Andrade also had abroad spells with CD Tenerife (Spanish Segunda División) and AEP Paphos FC (Cypriot First Division, a few months), and ended his 21-year senior career in the regional championships in 2013, with GS Loures and Odivelas again.
+He amassed Primeira Liga totals of 193 games and one goal over 12 seasons, and was a member of the Portugal national side that competed at the 1996 Olympic Games, helping them to finish in fourth place.